Xilinx/imagebuilder/README.md

 ## scripts/disk\_image

 The ImageBuilder script that generates a disk image file to load on a SD or SATA drive.
-This creates 2 partitions: boot partition where the boot files from working directory (-c option) are, and the dom0 ramdisk uncompressed into the root FS partition.
+This creates multiple partitions: 1 boot partition where the boot files from working directory (-c option) are, and 1 additional partition for each Dom0/DomU cpio archive to write to disk.

+disk\_image will write to disk as separate partition each file specified as follows:

+- DOM0_ROOTFS specifies the Dom0 rootfs to use.
+Note that the file to write should be a regular cpio.gz file, not a u-boot binary.

+- DOMU_ROOTFS[number] specifies the DomU rootfs to use.
+Note that it should be a regular cpio.gz file, not a u-boot binary.

 After you've generated the u-boot scripts using the uboot-script-gen script, disk_image is run as follows: